huggingface/datasets/docs/source/package_reference/main_classes.rst

         description, download_checksums, download_size, features, homepage,
         license, size_in_bytes, supervised_keys, version

-.. autofunction:: nlp.concatenate_datasets
+.. autofunction:: datasets.concatenate_datasets

 ``DatasetDict``
 ~~~~~~~~~~~~~~~~~~~~~

-Dictionary with split names as keys ('train', 'test' for example), and :obj:`nlp.Dataset` objects as values.
+Dictionary with split names as keys ('train', 'test' for example), and :obj:`datasets.Dataset` objects as values.
 It also has dataset transform methods like map or filter, to process all the splits at once.

-.. autoclass:: nlp.DatasetDict
+.. autoclass:: datasets.DatasetDict
     :members: data, cache_files, num_columns, num_rows, column_names, shape,
         unique, flatten_,
         cleanup_cache_files,